stephlee3/beautiful-jekyll/research.md

 - [See the code here!(In progress)](https://github.com/stephlee3/Cross-Platform-Prediction-of-Regulome-Activities)

 #### Chinese Medical Text Analysis | Tsinghua Univ.
-- Word segmentation, key word extraction, dictionary building, vector representation, metric learning.
+- Design the work flow for electronic health records analysis:  Word segmentation, key word extraction, dictionary building, vector representation, metric learning.
-- Deep generative model involving LSTM, GAN.
+- Generate medical records dataset via deep generative models.
+(In progress)
+- Undergraduate thesis working on the _Statistical and machine learning methods to recognize terms in clinical texts_, propose a semi-supervised learning approach to address sequence labeling problems in Chinese texts.

 #### The University Recommendation System | Tsinghua Univ.
 - Design a recommendation list for high school students based on their ranks and scores.